 - Watch the changes in the retail segment – Some shops will be more successful than others.
 That is a factor of the economy when it comes to customer interest and retail shopping patterns.
 The pressures of the Internet have dramatically changed the way customers look for retail products and services.
 The traditional retail business has now taken a different shape and complexity when it comes to customer service and customer access.
 Understand the retail businesses that are more attractive and viable than others.
 Choose tenants that have a future in a shopping centre location and performance.

 - Existing retail tenants – Successful tenants within a shopping centre will be a good source of market intelligence and referrals to other successful businesses locally; talk to your existing tenants frequently and often as they can and usually will share plenty of information regards retail sales, new tenant alternatives, and customer interest.
 Most specialty retail tenants today are based on the family small business structure or model.
-Good tenants know other tenants and family businesses.
-The referrals will be there if you ask the right questions.
+Good tenants know other tenants and successful family businesses.
+The referrals and leads between tenants and businesses will be there if you ask the right questions.

 Empty shops are a problem in many ways.
 Keep ahead of your shop vacancies by directly planning tenant placement and vacancy marketing.
 Work on all your vacancies early.